 If you think you may be charged with aggravated fleeing to elude, either because you engaged in a high-speed chase with a wanton disregard for the safety of others, drove recklessly, or caused actual serious bodily injury, then you should think about securing representation by a skilled and well-equipped lawyer.
 If convicted, a second-degree felony conviction could have a serious and lasting impact on your life.

 By working with The Law Place, you can be assured that our highly experienced attorneys will fight tirelessly to have your charges reduced, if not dismissed, and ensure that you face only the most lenient penalties.
+It is important to note that the court is generally not permitted to withhold adjudication for fleeing and eluding charges, which can significantly affect sentencing and your criminal record.
 Find out exactly how we can help and what to expect by calling The Law Place today.

 Is Fleeing to Elude a Felony in Clearwater, Florida?

-It is classified as a felony offense to flee to elude a law enforcement officer, but it completely depends upon the circumstances of your case as to whether you are charged with a third, second, or first-degree felony.
+It is classified as a felony offense to flee to elude a law enforcement officer, and being charged with this criminal charge highlights the legal seriousness of the offense.
+However, it completely depends upon the circumstances of your case as to whether you are charged with a third, second, or first-degree felony.

 Third-degree offenses are the least severe, although still serious, with second and first-degree offenses resulting in more serious charges.

-You may be charged with fleeing to elude in the second degree if:
+You may be charged with elude fleeing in the second degree if:

 - You displayed a blatant disregard for public safety.